 When it comes to ordering pizza, in addition to picking pizza toppings, we also have to choose what type of pizza we want—whether thin crust, deep dish, regular, or Sicilian.
 Most of us know Sicilian as the ultra-thick, square pie topped with sauce and cheese.
 However, Sicilian pizza has two variations: the kind that originated in Sicily, Italy, and the version that evolved in New York and the rest of the United States.

-New York-Style Sicilian Pizza
+Italian Sicilian Pizza

 History of Sicilian Pizza

-Returning World War II soldiers who had been stationed in Italy clamored for the taste of pizza, Sicilian or otherwise, in New York, Boston, and Detroit and a culinary trend began.
+Returning World War II soldiers who had been stationed in Italy clamored for the taste of pizza, Sicilian or otherwise, in New York, Boston, and Detroit, and a culinary trend began.
 In fact, Detroit-style pizza is a descendant of Sicilian pizza.

-The dough is pressed into a well-oiled square baking pan and then topped with a sauce made from onions sautéed in olive oil, chopped anchovies, tomatoes, and spices like oregano and crushed red pepper.
+An authentic Sicilian pizza or sfincione is made with a thick, spongy dough.
+This mixture of flour, water, yeast, and olive oil is left to rise and then pressed into a well-oiled square baking pan.
+The crust is then topped with a sauce made from onions sautéed in olive oil, chopped anchovies, tomatoes, and spices like oregano and crushed red pepper.

 The sauce is covered with breadcrumbs and grated caciocavallo cheese and then baked in a hot oven.
 The spongy dough will soak up the olive oil at the bottom of the pan and create a crispy, charred bottom, while the middle will remain soft and spongy.